Mjz86/c_colon/mcc.md

-2. build one or more  standards documents with clear information,  similar to the cxx spec, and the cxx abi specs:
+2. build one or more  standards documents with clear information,  similar to the cxx spec, and the cxx ABI specs:

 this would need to be designed carefully and diligently to ensure that the language stays well-defined.